John Tortorella: New York Rangers

 Tortorella as head coach of the New York Rangers during a game in March 2009.
 He was named the Rangers' head coach on February 23, 2009.

 Tortorella was named head coach of the New York Rangers on February 23, 2009, replacing Tom Renney, who was relieved of his duties earlier that day.
 On March 17, he again became the American-born coach with the most wins in NHL history, this time surpassing Laviolette.
-Tortorella was suspended one game by the NHL for an altercation with several Capitals fans behind the bench in the third period of Game 5 in the 2009 Stanley Cup playoffs.
+Tortorella was suspended one game by the NHL for an altercation with several Capitals fans behind the bench in the third period of game five in the 2009 Stanley Cup playoffs.
 Replays show a fan clearly heckling Tortorella, before Tortorella responded by throwing a water bottle at a fan and then grabbing a stick from Aaron Voros and trying to spear the fan through a space between two panes of glass.
-He did not receive a penalty on the play despite the fact that NHL rules state any physical altercation with fans results in ejection from the game; however, the next day the NHL suspended him.
+He did not receive a penalty at the time despite the fact that NHL rules state any physical altercation with fans results in ejection from the game.
+However, the next day the NHL suspended him.

 When Laviolette became coach of the Philadelphia Flyers in 2009, the rivalry between the two teams became further heated with Tortorella and Laviolette being the winningest U.S.-born coaches in NHL history.
 On November 20, 2010, Tortorella became the first American-born coach to reach 300 NHL victories when the Rangers defeated the Minnesota Wild.

 In the 2011–12 season he guided the Rangers to the franchise's third ever 50-win season and the best record in the Eastern Conference with a total of 51–24–7 for 109 points.
-New York lost in the Conference Finals however, to the New Jersey Devils in six games.
+New York lost in the conference finals to the New Jersey Devils in six games.
 At season's end, Tortorella became a finalist for the Jack Adams Award for a third time, losing to Ken Hitchcock of the St. Louis Blues.

 On March 26, 2013, with a 5–2 defeat of Laviolette's Flyers, Tortorella became the 30th NHL coach to reach 400 career victories.

 The Rangers fired Tortorella on May 29, 2013, four days after New York was eliminated from the second round of the Stanley Cup playoffs by the Boston Bruins.